Documentation

 What you just built

-A working agent address that sends real email and turns every reply into a structured, scored event your code can branch on.
+A working agent address that sends real email and turns every reply into a structured, scored event your code can branch on — from one API call, with no setup step.
 From here:

 • Authentication— key scopes (send / read / manage), test vs live mode, rotation.